cjtessler/MATH3733-SP22/docs/Project-7.md

 4. Come talk to me.

 Write a 250 word (minimum) plan for your project.
 Include a clear specification of what you plan to build, links to any tutorials you may use, the features you plan to implement, and what you envision for your presentation.
 Feel free to use images, mockups, and/or whatever you deem appropriate to explain your goal.
 Your project will evolve as you write it, but it is important to have a clear goal before you begin coding. **Submit your plan on MyFire before Tuesday, April 19th, 11:59 PM.**

-Think of a problem you want to solve or a project you want to build, use a tutorial to learn the basics of any new library you meed to use, and then independently build your idea.
-Building your own project is worth dozens of tutorials.

 Here is a list of ideas and frameworks you can look into: [https://docs.google.com/document/d/1_D9k83syKltGZbj_Kr6p300SUxW5WD6vXOn_aig0k6g/edit?usp=sharing](https://docs.google.com/document/d/1_D9k83syKltGZbj_Kr6p300SUxW5WD6vXOn_aig0k6g/edit?usp=sharing)